Admission requirements

 Retake exams

-BA1 students who want to do a retake have to register themselves through MyStudymap.
+Please note that if you want to do a retake you have to register yourself through MyStudymap.

 Contact